 How much does it cost, and how long does it take to change company name?

-When making the change, you can submit a paper NM01 form to Companies House.
-The fee is £10, or £50 for a `same day service.’
-You can send the form and payment to the address on the form.
+When you make the name change, you can submit a paper NM01 form to Companies House.
+The fee is £10 for the postal service and is straightforward to complete.
+What’s more, you can pay by cheque or Postal Order.
+In addition, you can send the form and payment to the address on the form.

 Complete the forms

 The Companies Act 2006 (sections 77-79) allow a company to change its name by: